Sam Eguavoen: Professional career

-Eguavoen went undrafted in the 2015 NFL Draft and spent the year working in Dallas, Texas.
+Eguavoen went undrafted in the 2015 NFL draft and spent the year working in Dallas, Texas.

-Saskatchewan Roughriders (CFL)
+Saskatchewan Roughriders

 He signed with the Saskatchewan Roughriders of the CFL on February 24, 2016.
 He made his CFL debut on June 30, 2016, recording four defensive tackles against the Toronto Argonauts.
 Eguavoen played three seasons for the Roughriders, playing in 38 games for the team and contributing with 159 defensive tackles, 14 special teams tackles, four sacks, two forced fumbles and one interception.
-Eguavoen, who was scheduled to be a free agent February 12, 2019, was released by the Riders on January 2, 2019 to pursue NFL opportunities.
+Eguavoen, who was scheduled to be a free agent February 12, 2019, was released by the Riders on January 2, 2019, to pursue NFL opportunities.

-Miami Dolphins (NFL)
+Miami Dolphins

 On January 7, 2019, Eguavoen signed with the Miami Dolphins of the NFL.
+During his time with Miami, Equavoen appeared in 66 games and started seven.
+He also played a large role on special teams throughout his years on the team.

 He was placed on the reserve/COVID-19 list by the team on August 19, 2020, and was activated the next day.
+He started six games during the season, recording 42 tackles, 3.5 sacks, and one fumble recovery.

+In 2021 during a week 18 win against the New England Patriots, Eguavoen recovered a fumble in the end zone on the final play of the game to score his first NFL touchdown.

 On March 16, 2022, Eguavoen signed a one-year contract extension with the Dolphins.

+New York Jets

+On August 6, 2023, Eguavoen signed with the New York Jets on a one-year contract worth $1,080,000.
+He was released on August 29, 2023, and re-signed to the practice squad.
+He was then elevated to the active roster on September 11, 2023, and appeared in the Jets season opening win against the Buffalo Bills as a special teams player.
+During the following week against the Dallas Cowboys, Eguavoen made his first appearance on defense as a Jet, alongside more usage on special teams.
+He was signed to the active roster on September 23.

+On May 3, 2024, Eguavoen re-signed with the Jets.
+He was released on August 27, and re-signed to the practice squad.
+He was promoted to the active roster on September 9.